-The Ministry of Information, Cultural Affairs and Tourism, has developed a Liberia National Tourism Strategy (NTS) to serve as a road Map for the development of tourism in Liberia.
+The Ministry of Information, Cultural Affairs, and Tourism have developed a Liberia National Tourism Strategy (NTS) to serve as a road map for the development of tourism in Liberia.
 The National Tourism Strategy represents the consensus of a wide consultative process in the tourism industry, both Public and Private Stakeholders.
 This Strategy provides a framework for the mobilization of resources in order to realize long-term national objectives.
-As articulated in the Liberia National Development Plan of Vision 2030, which are; sustained economic growth, employment creation, poverty reduction, reduced inequalities in income, gender and between regions and the promotion of economic empowerment.
+As articulated in the Liberia National Development Plan of Vision 2030, which are; sustained economic growth, employment creation, poverty reduction, reduced inequalities in income, gender and between regions, and the promotion of economic empowerment.

 There is a large market opportunity

-Liberia has 560 kilometers of pristine coastline, perfect for hotels and resorts that is virtually untouched, another window of opportunity for investment in this virgin territory.
-With more travelers looking for eco tourist destinations, Liberia’s unspoiled virgin rainforests (the last of its kind in West Africa) wetlands, lakes, hills, mountains, waterfalls, lagoons and deltas, that set Liberia apart, will leave nature lovers marveling.
+Liberia has 560 kilometers of pristine coastline, perfect for hotels and resorts that are virtually untouched, another window of opportunity for investment in this virgin territory.
+With more travelers looking for eco-tourism destinations, Liberia’s unspoiled virgin rainforests (the last of its kind in West Africa) wetlands, lakes, hills, mountains, waterfalls, lagoons, and deltas, that set Liberia apart, will leave nature lovers marveling.